Even for moderately complex projects, the size of the software dependency stack can be huge.

 There are many tools available for creating and working with containers.

-We will focus on Docker, which is widely used, but be aware that others such as Singularity also exist.
+We will focus on Docker, which is widely used, but be aware that others such as Apptainer, LXC, Podman, Singularity also exist.

-sudo permissions to be run, while Docker does.
+sudo permissions to be run, while up until April 2020 Docker did (please see the Docker without root access section).

 In Docker, the recipe files used to generate images are known as Dockerfiles, and should be named